ROILTechnology/ROIL_info/terms.md

 to apply restrictions, in addition to ROIL's Community Standards, in their moderation of Fandom comments.

+## Forum

+ROIL hosts a forum at https://forum.roil.com.
+Material provided by users in the forum is User Provided Content, subject to the terms stated herein.

 ## Changes to the Service, and to these Terms

 ROIL has the right to alter or discontinue the Service, or any part of it, and